 The Duty of Colorado Property Owners

 When a visitor enters a property, they have every right to have a reasonable expectation of staying safe and unscathed upon abiding in a space.
 In accordance with Colorado law, a landowner must take all necessary precautions to ensure visitors are protected.
 This effort is called the duty of care.
 In the event that this duty is breached and a visitor is injured, a plaintiff may be able to file a premises liability claim.
 In order for this claim to be considered viable in a court of law, it must include several elements that prove the actions, or lack of actions, constitute as negligence.
-Therefore, through evidence and testimonials and with the assistance of a skilled personal injury attorney in Denver, a plaintiff should be able to comprehensively prove all of the following elements:
+Therefore, through evidence and testimonials and with the assistance of a skilled Denver premise liability attorney, a plaintiff should be able to comprehensively prove all of the following elements:

 - A landowner knew, or should have reasonably known, that the space they own and maintain is unsafe,

 - With this apparent knowledge, the landowner failed to make any efforts to remedy or correct the unsafe conditions of his or her premises